Take a Hike! And discover the Makana region with a nature escape

 Wednesday, 18th November 2020

-The good news is that the Makana region is an outdoor birders and hikers paradise – with a diversity of bird habitats, trails of flora and fauna, river estuaries, breath-taking views and so much more.
+The Makana region is an outdoor birders and hikers paradise – with a diversity of bird habitats, trails of flora and fauna, river estuaries, breath-taking views and so much more.

 So let’s get hiking!